coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    turn to be themselves arguments of a reference are interpreted accordingly to the arguments scopes bound to this reference.

    .. cmdv:: Arguments @qualid : clear scopes

       Arguments scopes can be cleared with :n:`Arguments @qualid : clear scopes`.

    .. cmdv:: Arguments @qualid {+ @name%scope} : extra scopes

-   Defines extra argument scopes, to be used in case of coercion to Funclass (see Chapter :ref:`implicitcoercions`) or with a computed type.
+      Defines extra argument scopes, to be used in case of coercion to ``Funclass`` (see the :ref:`implicitcoercions` chapter) or with a computed type.

    .. cmdv:: Global Arguments @qualid {+ @name%@scope}

       This behaves like :n:`Arguments qualid {+ @name%@scope}` but survives when a section is closed instead of stopping working at section closing.
 Without the ``Global`` modifier, the effect of the command stops when the section it belongs to ends.

    .. cmdv:: Local Arguments @qualid {+ @name%@scope}

       This behaves like :n:`Arguments @qualid {+ @name%@scope}` but does not survive modules and files.
 Without the ``Local`` modifier, the effect of the command is visible from within other modules or files.

 .. seealso::